23 Feb Q&A with Jeremy Jones

 North Tahoe professional snowboarder Jeremy Jones could double for a tight rope–walking circus juggler.
 The balancing act of business, politics and play that this 37–year–old father of two pulls off has made him one of the most highly respected athletes in the action sports world.
 Ten years of daring first descents down jaw–dropping peaks cemented his legacy on a board, while his efforts with the non–profit organization Protect Our Winters and his self–owned snowboard brand, Jones Snowboards, earned him legions of fans who recognize him as a global leader in both the art and science of backcountry snowboarding and the battle to fight climate change.

 After appearing in 40–plus snowboard movies, Jones premiered his first signature shred flick, Deeper, in 2010.
 This first volume of his planned trilogy, Deeper Further Higher, shook the paradigm of ski film production as Jones filmed every minute of Deeper on foot instead of using helicopters and snowmobiles.
-In September 2012, Jones released the second chapter of his backcountry snowboarding movie series, Further, at a world premiere in Squaw Valley USA.
+In September 2012, Jones released the second chapter of his backcountry snowboarding movie series, Further, at a world premiere in Squaw Valley.

 How is Further different from Deeper?